fossasia/visdom/README.md

 There are no `opts` because they are assumed to be inherited from the specified plot.

+*Note: This function will be deprecated in upcoming versions.*

 #### vis.stem
 This function draws a stem plot.
 It takes as input an `N` or `NxM` tensor